Credit-Based Insurance Scores vs. FICO Scores

 Which states don't allow credit scores in home insurance pricing?

 California, Maryland, and Massachusetts fully prohibit the use of credit history in setting home insurance rates.
 Michigan has significant restrictions, and Oregon limits credit use for cancellations and non-renewals.
-If you live outside these states, it's very likely your insurer is factoring your credit into your premium.
+If you live outside these states, it's very likely your insurer is factoring your credit into your premium since 85% of homeowners insurers use CBIS where allowed.

 Will shopping for home insurance quotes hurt my credit score?

 No. Insurers use soft credit inquiries when pulling your credit history for insurance quotes.
 Soft pulls do not appear on your credit report as inquiries and will not affect your FICO score.
-You can freely shop multiple quotes without any negative credit impact.
+You can freely shop multiple quotes without any negative credit impact, which is why we recommend getting a fresh home insurance quote at least once a year.

 What can I do to lower my home insurance if I have bad credit?

-Start by disputing any errors on your credit report, paying down balances, and making all future payments on time — these moves can improve your score within a few months.
-In the short term, shop multiple insurers (some weigh credit less heavily than others), raise your deductible, bundle policies, and add safety features to your home.
+Start by disputing any errors on your credit report, paying down balances, and making all future payments on time, since these moves can improve your score within a few months.
+In the short term, shop multiple insurers (Allstate, Nationwide, and State Farm tend to weigh credit less heavily), raise your deductible, bundle policies, and add safety features to your home.
 If you live in California, Maryland, or Massachusetts, your credit cannot be used against you at all.